Princess Cruises Offers Rare Behind-the-Scenes Access to Ship Operations with “Ultimate Ship Tour”

 The innovative tour features:

-- Galley and Food Production Areas – In the galley, guests will meet the executive chef, learn about the process of providing thousands of passengers meals each day, and see the inner workings of the ship’s kitchen areas while enjoying a glass of French champagne and canapés.
-In addition, passengers will get a peek into some of the ship’s vast food storage and production areas, each specially equipped and temperature-controlled for a specific type of food.
-Each guest will also be presented with an official chef’s jacket.
+- Galley and Food Production Areas – In the galley, guests will meet the executive chef, learn about the process of providing thousands of guests meals each day, and see the inner workings of the ship’s kitchen areas while enjoying a glass of French champagne and canapés.
+In addition, guests will get a peek into some of the ship’s vast food storage and production areas, each specially equipped and temperature-controlled for a specific type of food.

 - Engine Control Room – At the center of the vessel’s mechanical and electrical systems, the engine control room is where the ship’s technical team monitors everything from the operation of the ship’s propellers to the water supply in each stateroom.
 Participants will meet the chief technical offer and his staff who will explain the numerous functions overseen by the control room, including the vast amount of power generated to operate the ship.

-- Print Shop – Passengers will see where their daily Princess Patter, among other things, is produced.
-The ship’s printer will meet the group and demonstrate the printing equipment and explain which materials passengers see each day are printed right onboard.
-To mark their visit, each passenger will receive their own set of personalized stationery printed on board.
+- Print Shop – Guests will see where their daily Princess Patter, among other things, is produced.
+The ship’s printer will meet the group and demonstrate the printing equipment and explain which materials guests see each day are printed right onboard.
+To mark their visit, each guest will receive their own set of personalized stationery printed on board.

 - Photo Laboratory – Princess was the first cruise line to go completely digital, and each ship operates a full photo lab with the latest in digital printing equipment.
 The group will meet the ship’s photo staff and learn how they manage the thousands of pictures taken and printed each day.
 Participants might even see their own smiling faces print out during their visit.

-- Main Laundry – The ship’s onboard laundries operate 24 hours a day to wash tons of passenger and crew linens, towels, and clothing – including more than 20,000 towels a day alone.
+- Main Laundry – The ship’s onboard laundries operate 24 hours a day to wash tons of guest and crew linens, towels, and clothing – including more than 20,000 towels a day alone.
 Here visitors will meet the laundry master and will see this impressive operation in action.
-Participants will also receive a luxurious bath robe usually reserved for suite passengers.
+Participants will also receive a luxurious bath robe usually reserved for suite guests.

 - Funnel – The group will then travel to the upper most deck of the ship to join the staff captain for the opportunity to peek inside the ship’s funnel area high atop the vessel, where they will be treated to spectacular views of the ship and the surrounding ocean.